University Policies

 The Texas State ASFSR is available online.
 You may request a paper copy of the ASFSR by contacting Institutional Compliance and Ethics at Elliot Hall A (201 Talbot Street, San Marcos, TX 78666) or at 512-245-4961.

 • Texas State provides each of its authorized users with a computer account, known as a NetID, which provides access to the university’s information resources.
-In accepting a NetID or any other access ID, the recipient agrees to abide by applicable Texas State policies and legal statues, including all federal, state, and local laws.
+In accepting a NetID or any other access ID, the recipient agrees to abide by applicable Texas State policies and legal statutes, including all federal, state, and local laws.
 Texas State reserves the right at any time to limit, restrict, or deny access to its information resources and to take disciplinary or legal action against anyone in violation of these policies or statutes.

 One such policy, UPPS 04.01.07 – Appropriate Use of Information Resources, clearly outlines the university’s expectations regarding the use of Texas State computing, network, and other information resources and specifies prohibited behavior.
 Examples of prohibited behavior include harassment of other users, intentional virus infusion, bandwidth monopolization, use of university resources for personal gain, and spam generation.
 Students should be particularly mindful of federal legislation targeting the illegal distribution of music and video files using peer-to-peer file sharing software.
 The university’s Notice to Students about P2P and File Sharing describes this legislation and possible university sanctions, civil liabilities, and criminal penalties that may result from unauthorized distribution of copyrighted materials.